Wang L, Zhuang H. Hepatitis E: An overview and recent advances in vaccine research. World J Gastroenterol 2004; 10(15): 2157-2162

 The rHEV VLPs

-], mice were orally inoculated with purified rHEV VLPs without adjuvant.
+In a previous study, mice were orally inoculated with purified rHEV VLPs without adjuvant.
 Serum IgM response was obtained within 2 wk after the first administration.
 Serum IgG and IgA were detected by 4 wk, and the intestinal IgA response was found at 8 wk post-immunization.
 Therefore, the oral immunization of rHEV VLPs is capable of inducing both systemic and intestinal antibody responses.
 However, since mice are not susceptible to HEV, the same group recently immunized cynomolgus monkeys orally with 10 mg of purified rHEV VLPs, serum IgM, IgG, and IgA responses were observed.
 All these antibody responses were obtained without adjuvants.
 When the monkeys were challenged with native HEV by intravenous injection, they were protected against infection or developing hepatitis.
 These results suggested that rHEV VLPs could be a candidate for the oral hepatitis E vaccine.
 Some similar experiments have been described previously[89-91].

 PRE-CLINICAL AND CLINICAL TRIALS